Culturally Grounded Wellness App for Postpartum Mothers

 Key Impact: Fosters belonging and emotional reassurance through shared experiences and peer support.

-Task Flow: Delegation & Partner Integration
+Delegation & Partner Integration

 Problem Addressed: Difficulty requesting help during postpartum recovery due to isolation, vulnerability, and varying comfort levels with asking for support, despite family and friends wanting to help but not knowing how.